Bookkeeper Linda Cappadona shares tips and recommendations for small business success by discussing bookkeeping for beginners.

-Most importantly, a professional bookkeeper will understand what is legal, what is taxable, and how to organize your accounting solution to maximize efficiency.
+Most importantly, a professional bookkeeper will understand what is legal, what is taxable.
+Also how to organize your accounting solution to maximize efficiency.
 Researching and learning these things yourself can quickly consume all of your time.

 According to Linda, “Trust is the main reason business owners are gun shy of hiring a bookkeeper.”
 She advises business owners to get references, only hire from a reputable company, and don’t hire the cheapest person out there.